Days

 Estimate: $2,240

 FedEx’s furniture shipping page explains that “most mattresses are cost-prohibitive to ship,” meaning buying a new mattress is cheaper than shipping your existing one.
-That said, it is possible to ship your mattress within the continental U.S. through FedEx if you choose.
+That said, it is possible to ship your mattress within the continental U.S. through FedEx Ground if you choose.
+Just note that it’ll take longer than the FedEx standard or FedEx 2day shipping you may be used to.

 We also used this calculator to get a price estimate for freight shipping a queen-size mattress.
 Again, we entered San Antonio to Denver as an example.
 The calculator quoted us $2,240 for three-day freight shipping, the cheapest option available.